mkuti/reuse_gang_project/README.md

 ### 2. Features Left to Implement:
 * Using Javascript to handle register, log in and log out
+* A full 'about' section to have more information about a registered charity or organisation which would be manage the gang locally
 *

 [Back to Top](#table-of-contents)